 Males with a single testis should wear a protective cup for most contact sports.

 People at risk of heat intolerance and dehydration (eg, those with diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more , cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
-It leads to chronic lung disease, exocrine pancreatic insufficiency... read more , sickle cell disease or trait Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
-It is caused by homozygous inheritance of genes for hemoglobin (Hb) S. Sickle-shaped... read more , or previous heat-related illness) should hydrate frequently during activity.
+It leads to chronic lung disease, exocrine pancreatic insufficiency... read more , sickle cell disease or trait Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in people with African ancestry.
+It is caused by homozygous inheritance of genes for hemoglobin... read more , or previous heat-related illness) should hydrate frequently during activity.